Arzuaga Winery

 -

-The production of Arzuaga wines is based, without a doubt, on three premises: soil, climate and orientation.
+The production of Arzuaga wines is based, without a doubt, on three premises: the soil, the climate and the orientation.

-It is in the early 90s, when Florentino Arzuaga , after purchasing the La Planta estate, began planting vines, building the winery and, of course, making wine.
+It was in the early 1990s when After purchasing the La Planta estate, Florentino Arzuaga began planting vines, building the winery, and, of course, making wine.

-The attention starts in the vineyard, because it is impossible to make a good wine without healthy, quality grapes.
-Thus, care is taken to ensure that yields are very limited, in line with the soils of low fertility and the harsh Castilian climate, since too high a production would reduce the concentration and quality of the wine.
-The excellent quality of its grapes, an essential premise of good wine, the care with which the vineyards are cared for and the passion in the work have made Arzuaga wines already some of the most prestigious of the Ribera del Duero Designation of Origin.
+The process begins in the vineyard, because it's impossible to make good wine without healthy, high-quality grapes.
+Therefore, yields are kept very low, in keeping with the poor soil and the harsh Castilian climate, since excessive production would reduce the wine's concentration and quality.
+The excellent quality of the grapes, an essential prerequisite for good wine, the meticulous care given to the vineyards, and the passion for the work have made Arzuaga wines some of the most prestigious in the Ribera del Duero Designation of Origin.

-Quality is essential at Arzuaga, it is the most pampered and cared for aspect.
+Quality is fundamental at Arzuaga; it is the most pampered and cared-for aspect.

-Arzuaga Wineries The Arzuaga region has 210 hectares of vineyards, distributed between the surroundings of the winery and the natural space of the La Planta estate.
-The Arzuaga vineyards enjoy a unique climate: the day is characterized by a clear sun, while the night is cool and humid.
-This climatic combination makes the ripening of the grapes slow and perfect, resulting in a healthy, tinged and sugary fruit, with an aromatic acidity.
-In this Castilian region, with soils of low fertility, the Tinto Fino or Tempranillo varieties are grown, as well as the French Cabernet Sauvignon and Merlot.
-80% of the vines are over 20 years old and produce more or less 4,000 kg/ha.
-On the other hand, Arzuaga Wineries It owns vineyards outside the province of Valladolid, specifically in the town of Malagón, in Ciudad Real, where it produces Pago Florentino wine.
+Arzuaga Wineries It has 210 hectares of vineyards, distributed between the immediate vicinity of the winery and the natural area of the La Planta estate.
+The Arzuaga vineyards enjoy a unique climate: the days are characterized by clear sunshine, while the nights are cool and humid.
+This climatic combination results in a slow and perfect ripening of the grapes, yielding healthy, deep-colored, and sweet fruit with aromatic acidity.
+In this Castilian region, with its low-fertility soils, the Tinto Fino or Tempranillo varieties are cultivated, as well as the French Cabernet Sauvignon and Merlot.
+80% of the vines are over 20 years old, producing approximately 4,000 kg/ha.
+Furthermore, Arzuaga Wineries It owns vineyards outside the province of Valladolid, specifically in the town of Malagón, in Ciudad Real, where it produces Pago Florentino wine.

-“Arzuaga and Ribera del Duero one of the 52 recommended destinations in the world to visit in 2018”
+“Arzuaga and Ribera del Duero, one of the 52 recommended world destinations to visit in 2018”

 THE NEW YORK TIMES